brennans/ee_524/hw3/readme.md

 Type 2 blocks: 340 / 392 warp phases have control divergence.
 86.7% of warp-phases.

 Total: 340 / 2734 warp-phases have control divergence.
 12.44% of warp-phases.

+### Nsight Compute Divergence

+Divergence can be identified when the Theoretical Occupancy is much greater than the achieved occupancy.
+The theoretical and achieved warps also indicate divergence when there is a large gap.
+Warp cycles per issued instruction also goes down with divergence.
+Average active threads per warp also goes down.
+Compute throughput goes down with increased divergence.

+## MMulti

+Max error observed:
+- P : 100x100, k = 100, Error: 0.000001
+- P : 1000x1000, k=1000, Error: 0.000012
+- P : 2000x3000, k = 2500, Error: 0.000023